 Description: The Conservative Club is situated close to the Market Place.
 Please telephone for availability.

-Accessibiliity: Unfortunately, no wheelchair access.
-Small step within the Function Room.
+Accessibiliity: There is a small step within the Function Room.

 Parking: Pay and Display car parking on the Market Place.
 Limited on-street parking.